Quandles associated to Galois covers of arithmetic schemes: Introduction

 Now let $\tilde{X}$ be either $X^{\mathrm{ur}}$ or $X^{\mathrm{ur}, \mathrm{ab}}$.
 We study how much information about $X$ and $\cM$ one can recover from $Q=Q(\tilde{X}/X, \cM)$.
 Write $G$ for the group $\Aut(\tilde{X}/X)$.
 Note that the quandle $Q$ has some explicit information about points of $\tilde{X}$, which $G$ does not.
 On the other hand, it is not obvious when $G$ can be reconstructed from $Q$.

-We restrict to the case $X=\Spec\cO_K\setminus S$ where $K$ is a number field and $S$ is a finite set of primes.
+We restrict to the case of an arithmetic curve, i.e. an arithmetic scheme $X=\Spec\cO_K\setminus S$ where $K$ is a number field and $S$ is a finite set of primes.
 It is easier to recover the information when we consider sufficiently many loops.
 Assuming that $\cM$ is of density $1$, the Galois group $G$, and hence $\cM=Q/G$ as a set, can be reconstructed from the topological quandle $Q$ (Corollary \ref{cor_recover_group_and_primes}).
 In particular, $Q(X^{\mathrm{ur}, \mathrm{ab}}/X, \cM)$ has a description in terms of $Q(X^{\mathrm{ur}}/X, \cM)$.

 We further specialize to the case where $K$ is rational or quadratic, $S$ consists of one prime and $\pi_1^{\mathrm{ab}}(X)$ is infinite.
 Then our main theorem shows that pretty much can be recovered from $Q(X^{\mathrm{ur}, \mathrm{ab}}/X, \cM)$.